Public Gearing Up For Eid Festivities - UrduPoint

 She said, "I have bought my Eid dress, shoes and matching jewellery earlier this month as markets will be overcrowded near Eid due to sales and discounts".

-Zia ul Hassan, resident of G-8 said that buying sacrifice animals became quite difficult this Eid due to high prices of animals, however, he said to have wait for few more days as he expected reduction in prices near Eid.
+Zia ul Hassan , resident of G-8 said that buying sacrifice animals became quite difficult this Eid due to high prices of animals, however, he decided to buy animals near Eid as expected reduction starting from today.

 He said it was also blessing in disguise as last year buying animal earlier and tending to it made his kids attached to the animal and they got really upset when it was sacrificed.